tigera-solutions/eks-networking-bootcamp/README.md

 ## Bonus Module 1: EKS with Calico CNI

-In this module EKS cluster is provisioned with AWS VPC CNI.
-To install Calico CNI we will remove the AWS VPC CNI and install Calico on the EKS cluster.
-Calico will be responsible for Policy, IPAM and CNI.
+In this module, the EKS cluster is initially provisioned with AWS VPC CNI.
+To install Calico CNI, we'll remove the AWS VPC CNI and install Calico on the EKS cluster.
+With Calico in place, it will handle Policy, IPAM, and CNI responsibilities.

 1. Define the environment variables to be used by the resources definition.

 > [!NOTE]
 > In this section, we'll create some environment variables.
 If your terminal session restarts, you may need to reset these variables.
 You can do that using the following command:
 >
 > ```console
 > source ~/workshopvars.env
 > ```

    ```bash
    # Feel free to use the cluster name and the region that better suits you.